PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

 Operations and observables support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``lightning.tensor`` only supports 1,2-wires gates operations and gates operations that can be decomposed by PennyLane into 1,2-wires gates.
+The "lightning.tensor" supports 1- and 2-wire gate operations and all other operations that can be decomposed to that by PennyLane.

 **Supported operations:**